Marshall2019/CSClassNotes/OOP.md

 * Modularity

 Modularity is dividng each levels of design into separatable parts.
+It's a kind of abstraction.

 To decrease the dependency through modules.